Rancho Santa Fe, California: Railway usage for lumber

+Just weeks before they were to put the land grant on the market, Ed Fletcher (the prominent San Diego land and water developer) convinced the railroad that they could recoup their losses by developing the lands into an agricultural (horticultural and floricultural) district and sell ranch plots to the public.

+Development of water resources for the planned community

+The railroad then formed the Santa Fe Land Improvement Company to develop a planned community of country estates.
+In 1918, the Santa Fe Land & Improvement Co completed the Lake Hodges Dam and San Dieguito Dam thus complementing the Lower Otay Dam / Savage Dam and providing sufficient water for the agricultural vision of the Santa Fe Irrigation District (providing water for Rancho Santa Fe but also for Fletcher's downstream developments of the Del Mar and Solana Beach communities).
+At the time of the filing of the map in 1921, the 6200 acres developed from the original Rancho San Dieguito land grant were renamed "Rancho Santa Fe".

+Master planning and construction

 In 1921, architect Lilian Rice, working under Requa and Jackson, was chosen to develop the community's master plan.
 Rice worked through to 1927, designing, supervising, and constructing the village center, as well as several homes.
 The basics of the original Lilian Rice land plan are in effect to this day, and the resulting low density high green space community is unique in Southern California.

 In 1923, the Santa Fe Land Company constructed a guest house called "La Morada" to house potential land purchasers.
 It was renamed in 1941, as "The Inn", when it was purchased by a private owner.

 From 1937 to 1947, Bing Crosby hosted a golf tournament known as the "Bing Crosby Clambake" at the Rancho Santa Fe Country Club.
 Crosby's golf tournaments, which included Hollywood celebrities matched against professionals, drew great crowds to the area.
 After 1947, the tournament was moved to the Monterey Peninsula, not far from San Francisco.

 In 1989, "The Covenant" of Rancho Santa Fe was registered as California Historical Landmark #982 for its status as a historic planned community.

 In 1996, the religious cult Heaven's Gate began renting a mansion in Rancho Santa Fe which, in March 1997, became the site of the group's mass suicide.

 In 2007, the Witch Fire caused significant damage to Rancho Santa Fe, damaging or destroying over 80 homes.

+In Autobiography

+The experience of growing up in Rancho Santa Fe during the late 1940s and '50s is nostalgically evoked in Time Between, a 2020 memoir by Rock & Roll Hall of Famer Chris Hillman, of the Byrds.
+His father, David Hillman, was the editor/publisher of the weekly Rancho Santa Fe Times, and for many years the newspaper was an entirely family-run operation.